 Lasha Shakulashvili is the Isaac Bashevis Singer Fellow 2021/2022 and a recent graduate of the Paideia - The European Institute for Jewish Studies in Sweden.
 He has also graduated from the Yiddish program under the Oxford School of Rare Jewish Languages at the University of Oxford.
 Moreover, Lasha has worked for the Permanent Mission of Georgia to the United Nations and holds the European Union-supported prize on diversity reporting.

 Choose your contribution amount

-With your contribution you will also be donating to Hillel Tbilisi - International Jewish student organization in Georgia.
+With your contribution you will also be donating to the Jewish Language Project of the Hebrew Union College.